SaschaZ/BitMEX-Helper/README.md

 # **Download: [v1.1.2](https://github.com/SaschaZ/BitMEX-Helper/raw/master/releases/v1.1.2/BitmexHelper.jar)**

-To run this application you need an installed [Java Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
+To run this application you need an installed [Java Runtime Environment 8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
 Depending on the configuration of your OS the steps to start this application differs.
 On some systems you can just double click the jar file.
 On other systems you need to execute `java -jar BitmexHelper.jar` in the same directory as the jar file.